-- to cooperate with the tax office for you.
+- cooperate with the tax office for you.

-Are you interested in the US market and wish to found an LLC or invest in the USA as an LLC shareholder?
-Do you have questions regarding US corporate law or the German and/or US tax laws?
-If you have queries concerning any aspects of your US business or US investment, our German and US attorneys based at our offices in Germany will be pleased to help you, on request, even in collaboration with our US based partner firms.
-Your contact persons are Stefan Winheller, German attorney at law (certified specialist for tax law) and Morgan Hangartner, US attorney.
+Are you interested in the U.S. market and wish to found an LLC or invest in the USA as an LLC shareholder?
+Do you have questions regarding U.S. corporate law or the German and/or U.S. tax laws?
+If you have queries concerning any aspects of your U.S. business or investment, our German and U.S. attorneys based at our offices in Germany will be pleased to help you, on request, also in collaboration with our U.S. based partner firms.